Olivia-Murray/Olivia-Murray.github.io/essays/How-to-not-be-a-luser.md

 ---
 layout: essay
 type: essay
-title: Don't Ask Dumb Questions
+title: How to Not be a Luser
 # All dates must be YYYY-MM-DD format!
 date: 2018-01-25
 labels: